Acne scars come in many different shapes, sizes and even colors.

 Erythema (Permanent Redness)

-Erythema may be treated with topical prescription medications to decrease vasodilation, but the results are usually temporary.
+Erythema may be treated with topical prescription medications to decrease vasodilation, but the results are generally temporary.
 Erythema generally responds well to laser and light based treatments that selectively target hemoglobin, such as Argon and Pulsed Dye Lasers.
 Red Light Phototherapy may also be a useful treatment for erythema in some individuals.

 Acne Scars: Pathogenesis, Classification and Treatment.
 Fabbrochini, et al. 2010.